 according to our study five most used NSAIDs have been tested for their ability to inhibit xanthine oxidase.
 All the tested drugs showed important inhibitory effects, especially Indomethacin, which give double beneficial effects in treating gout inflammatory symptoms and inhibit the xanthine oxidase significantly.
 Depending on these results, we select Indomethacin as effective and proved NSAIDs against gout disease.

-Indomethacin as the Best Xanthine Oxidase InhibitorLater, scientists compare indomethacin with products derived from it.
+Indomethacin as the Best Xanthine Oxidase InhibitorLater, scientists compared indomethacin with products derived from it.
 Because indomethacin will degrade when exposed to light.
 So they recommend that indomethacin

 should not be exposed to light during storage to avoid its photodegradation, because its photoproducts exhibit reduced efficacy.